 Meets MWF 1000am-1100am UTC 3.102

 (also listed as ANS 301R, R S 302)

 This course surveys the central beliefs and patterns of life of living religious traditions of Asia.
 It will focus particularly on the basic texts or narratives of these traditions, on their essential histories, and on the concepts of humanity, the world, and the divine that are distinctive of each.
 In addition, the course will explore not only what people believe religiously but also what they do religiously.

-Text:W. Oxtoby & R. Amore, World Religions: Religions of the East, 3rd ed.
-The Ramayana, retold by R.K.
-Narayan, The Life of the Buddha (Buddhacarita), translated by Patrick Olivelle, Zhuangzi: Basic Writings, translated by Burton Watson, Basho's Narrow Road translated by H. Satol
+Text:W. Oxtoby, R. Amore, (A. Hussain) World Religions: Religions of the East, 3rd ed/4th ed.
+The Ramayana by R.K.
+Narayan, The Life of the Buddha (Buddhacarita) translated by Patrick Olivelle, Zhuangzi: Basic Writings, translated by Burton Watson, Basho's Narrow Road translated by H. Satol